krmgns/oppa/README.md

 Oppa, providing an easy interface, aims to simplify database CRUD operations/transactions that you tire.
 Oppa has also an ORM implementation interface that sometimes make the things easier for you.

-Oppa secures user inputs sharply, carries results of your queries gently, handles errors smoothly and makes batch transactions/commits carefully for you.
+Oppa secures user inputs sharply, carries results of your queries gently, handles errors smoothly, makes batch transactions/commits carefully and profiles your all query processes optionally for you.
 Oppa also provides a powerful logging mechanizm to report events that you may wonder about.

 You will be enjoying while using it, promise.. :)